agonzalezro/botella/README.md

 ```
 ...
 plugins:
-  - image: agonzalezro/ava-test
+  - image: agonzalezro/botella-test
     environment:
       KEY:
 ```

 In the previous configuration we say that we want our container to receive an environment variable called `KEY` but we don't set any value to it.
-If we want to give it one value we will just need to run ava like this:
+If we want to give it one value we will just need to run Botella like this:

 ```
-AGONZALEZRO_AVA_TEST_KEY=xxx ./ava
+AGONZALEZRO_BOTELLA_TEST_KEY=xxx ./botella
 ```

 Of course, how you set those variables is up to you, you don't need to do it inline as explained in the example.